A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: Introduction

-The twenty years' development, as shown in Fig.\ref{fig:tdc_history}, indicates a clear improvement in the resolution from 200ps to sub-10ps.
+The twenty years' development, as shown in Fig. \ref{fig:tdc_history}, indicates a clear improvement in the resolution from 200~ps to sub-10~ps.
 However, the raw linearity of TDC, which is the linearity of raw data prior to any compensation method, has not improved over time.
 Multichain topology and post-processing are the two main methods previously used for the optimization of linearity.
 Multichain topology uses parallel delay lines to obtain an average of the bins \cite{won2015dual, sui20182, andaloussi2002novel}.
 This method is able to achieve small and uniform bins, however, it increases the complexity and leads to higher utilization of hardware resources.
-The post-processing method, which has appeared in recent studies, calibrate and compensate for the raw data to improve DNL and Integral Non-Linearity (INL) \cite{chen2018multichannel, xie2021128, choi2020design, jarvinen2021100}.
+The post-processing method, which has appeared in recent studies, calibrate and compensate for the raw data to improve Differential Non-Linearity (DNL) and Integral Non-Linearity (INL) \cite{chen2018multichannel, xie2021128, choi2020design, jarvinen2021100}.
 However, due to the random variations in the clock skew and process mismatch, the misplacement of time intervals in the raw TDL output remains unpredictable, leading to a permanent loss of temporal information.

 A traditional TDL-based TDC uses the thermometer code to encode time intervals.
 In an ideal delay line, there is no gap between the codes.
-However, in a real delay line, there may be one or more gaps, as shown in Fig.\ref{fig:CLB_diagram}.
-In this figure, T1, T2, S1, S2 represent the propagation delay of each route.
-If a Stop edge occurs in the proximity of D3, then ideally, D0 to D3 are expected to have the same logic states while D4 to D15 have the opposite logic state.
-However, when T1\textless T2 and S1=S2, then D2 will have the same logic state as D4 to D15, hence, a gap appears in the real code resulting to a difference from the ideal code.
-The variations of T1, T2, S1, and S2 are mainly due to the effects of the clock skew and process mismatch, which are unavoidable in electronic systems.
+However, in a real delay line, there may be one or more gaps, as shown in Fig. \ref{fig:CLB_diagram}.
+In this figure, $T1$, $T2$, $S1$, $S2$ represent the propagation delay of each route.
+If a Stop edge occurs in the proximity of $D_{0,3}$, then ideally, $D_{0,0}$ to $D_{0,3}$ are expected to have the same logic states while $D_{0,4}$ to $D_{0,15}$ have the opposite logic state.
+However, when $T1< T2$ and $S1=S2$, then $D_{0,2}$ will have the same logic state as $D_{0,4}$ to $D_{0,15}$, hence, a gap appears in the real code resulting to a difference from the ideal code.
+The gap leads to a bubble error in traditional TDCs which use the ideal thermometer code.
+The variations of $T1$, $T2$, $S1$, and $S2$ are mainly due to the effects of the clock skew and process mismatch, which are unavoidable in electronic systems.